spack/spack/lib/spack/docs/packaging_guide.rst

      version('develop', hg='https://jay.grs.rwth-aachen.de/hg/example')

-  Note that this is not recommended; try to fetch a particular revision instead.
+  This download method is untrusted, and is not recommended.

 Revisions
   Add ``hg`` and ``revision`` parameters: